chainspace/docs/content/20-quickstart.md

 chainspace run foonet 10
 ```

 > A convenient script runner is included.
-The short way to run it is:
+The short way to run it is

 ```bash
 rm -rf ~/.chainspace # clear previous configs, superbad idea in production